fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11d.md

     types: [opened, synchronize] // highlight-line
 ```

-We shall soon make it impossible to push the code directly to master but in the meantime let us still run the workflow also for all the possible direct pushes to master.
+We shall soon make it impossible to push the code directly to master, but in the meantime, let us still run the workflow also for all the possible direct pushes to master.

 </div>